 office of residential life

-This application will take approximately 25-30 minutes to complete, and will require demographic information, as well as the information listed below.
+When available, the application will take approximately 25-30 minutes to complete, and will require demographic information, as well as the information listed below.
 Please note that the application cannot be saved, so it will need to be completed in one sitting.
 Candidates will need to know the following information in order to complete the application:

 - Employment history/information, including name of employer, location, date range, and position title.